MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/pull-alerts-using-rest-api-windows-defender-advanced-threat-protection.md

 ### Request parameters

 Use optional query parameters to specify and control the amount of data returned in a response.
-If you call this method without parameters, the response contains all the alerts in your organization.
+If you call this method without parameters, the response contains all the alerts in your organization in the last 2 hours.

 Name | Value| Description
 :---|:---|:---